 Against this backdrop, this college report seeks to pit the recapitalisation amount received by the college against the average amounts received by colleges nationally and provincially.
-From the Management table in Section 1 we see that the national average was R39,316,380.
-The provincial average in Limpopo was R44,254,571, while this particular college received an amount of R30,490,000.
-This is significantly lower than both the provincial and national averages.
-Since the Recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, however, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country are not strictly comparable.
-The college spent most of its recapitalisation funding on 'purchasing equipment' followed by 'new infrastructure', then 'refurbishment' and then 'upgrading of college sites'.
+From the Management table in Section 1 we see that the national average was R39,316,380. while this particular college received an amount of R51,220,000.
+This is higher than the provincial (R44,254,571) and national averages.
+Since the Recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country cannot be compared.
+A sizeable proportion of the Fund in this college was spent on: building new classrooms (23%), upgrading, refurbishing and altering infrastructure (24%) and purchasing equipment (33%).